 Magnons and Magnetic Resonance

 - A. Diamagnetism and Paramagnetism

 - B. Ferromagnetic Order

 - C. Magnons

 - D. Antiferromagnetic Order

 - E. Ferromagnetic Domains

 - F. Nuclear magnetic resonance (NMR)

 Diamagnetism and Paramagnetism

 The magnetic moment of a free atom has the nuclear and electronic magnetic moments.
 Magnetic moments of nuclei are of the order of 10-3 times smaller than the magnetic moment of the electron.
-The electronic magnetic moments has three principal sources: the spin with which electrons are endowed; their orbital angular momentum about the nucleus; and the change in the orbital moment induced by an applied magnetic field.
+The electronic magnetic moments has three principal sources: 1) the spin with which electrons are endowed; 2) the orbital angular momentum about the nucleus; 3) the change in the orbital moment induced by an applied magnetic field.

 Diamagnetism is associated with the tendency of electrical charges partially to shield the interior of a body from an applied magnetic field.
 In an electron orbit within an atom, the magnetic field of the induced current is opposite to the applied field, and the magnetic moment associated with the current is a diamagnetic moment.
 Even in a normal metal there is a diamagnetic contribution from the conduction electrons, and this diamagnetism is not destroyed by collisions of the electrons.

 The magnetization M is defined as the magnetic moment per unit volume.
-The magnetic susceptibility per unit volume is defined as $\sqrt{-\frac{M}{M}}$

-The magnetic susceptibility per unit volume is defined as $\chi = \frac{M}{B}$ where B is the applied macroscopic magnetic field intensity.
+The magnetic susceptibility per unit volume is defined as $\chi = \frac{M}{R}$ where B is the applied macroscopic magnetic field intensity.

-Magnetic Susceptibility